ComPlat/chemotion_saurus/docs/eln/configuration.md

 ### Email-attachement collection

-The ELN-app should be given access to an email account in which it will regularly check for incoming emails and collect the attachments.
+The Chemotion ELN-app should be given access to an email account in which it will regularly check for incoming emails and collect the attachments.
-The attachments are then distributed to ELN user by matching the additional addressee present in the __To:__ or __CC:__ fied of the email.
-The sender's email address should also one of an ELN-registered device.
+The attachments are then distributed to Chemotion ELN user by matching the additional addressee present in the __To:__ or __CC:__ fied of the email.
+The sender's email address should also one of an Chemotion ELN-registered device.

 :::danger
 All new incoming emails are processed and discarded.
-If the sender and other addresssees are unknown to the ELN (emails registered to ELN accounts), then the email will be directly deleted.
+If the sender and other addresssees are unknown to the Chemotion ELN (emails registered to Chemotion ELN accounts), then the email will be directly deleted.
 :::